What is the Product Line?

 The concept revolves around the idea of leveraging brand awareness and customer loyalty.
 People usually are driven towards products of those brands that they have used in the past because they feel they can trust any new product under that brand.
 So, it is advisable to add a new product variant under an existing line of product or brand.

-Some of the larger companies have multiple product lines that are marketed under various brand names, which is a strategy to differentiate the products from each other so that the companies are able to target the requisite customer segment easily for each brand.
+Some of the larger companies have multiple product lines marketed under various brand names, which is a strategy to differentiate the products from each other so that the companies can easily target the requisite customer segment for each brand.

-The product line is considered one of the best marketing strategies that companies often use to expand market reach by capturing the sales of customers that are already loyal buyers of the brand.
-As already explained above, the operating principle of this marketing strategy is that consumers respond affirmatively to brands that they already know and, as such, are more likely to buy the new products on the basis of their positive brand experience or something adjacent to brand recall.
+The product line is considered one of the best marketing strategies that companies often use to expand market reach by capturing the sales of customers and already loyal buyers of the brand.
+As already explained above, the operating principle of this marketing strategy is that consumers respond affirmatively to brands that they already know and, as such, are more likely to buy the new products based on their positive brand experience or something adjacent to brand recall.

-For instance, a bakery based company may have various products under different brand names, some targeting price-sensitive consumers while some other for consumers who value quality more than the price, alongside other regular product lines.
+For instance, a bakery-based company may have various products under different brand names, some targeting price-sensitive consumers while others for consumers who value quality more than the price, alongside other regular product lines.